Vontaze Burfict: College career

 Burfict originally committed to USC but eventually switched to Arizona State on National Signing Day.
 He joined Arizona State's 2009 recruiting class that included three of his high school teammates.
 By July 2009, he struggled to meet admission standards based on the NCAA eligibility sliding scale and still had one summer school class to complete.
 Sun Devils coach Dennis Erickson, who compared Burfict to Ray Lewis, expected him to be academically eligible for enrollment.
 Burfict did qualify on time for the 2009 football season.

 By midseason, Burfict ranked second on the team with 30 tackles despite starting only three of six games and had five tackles for a loss, two sacks, and three pass break-ups.
 ESPN named him Arizona State's midseason defensive MVP.
 In a road game against Georgia on September 26, Burfict collected a season-high 11 tackles (three solo) and one and a half tackles for loss.
 He led the Sun Devils in tackles in five games over the course of the season.
 By the end of the year, he had collected 69 tackles, seven tackles for loss, and a pair of sacks, and was named a Freshman All-American by College Football News, and the Football Writers Association of America.
 He was also honored as the Pacific-10 Conference Defensive Freshman of the Year.

 At the start of his sophomore season, Burfict was named First-Team Preseason All-American by The Sporting News.
 He was also named to the watchlists of the 2010 Lombardi Award and the Bronko Nagurski Trophy.

 On October 6, 2010, Burfict was benched by Arizona State head coach Dennis Erickson.
 The reason given was Burfict's unusually high number of personal foul penalties.
 In a game against Stanford, Burfict was called for grabbing the facemask of Doug Baldwin and—after complaining to the referee—charged with a personal foul for unsportsmanlike conduct that gave Stanford a first down at the ASU 7.
 Two plays later, Stanford scored what turned out to be the winning touchdown.

 Burfict finished the 2010 season with a team-leading 90 total tackles, 8.5 tackles for a loss, and two forced fumbles.
 The Sporting News selected him to their All-American team, as well as Pacific-10 Defensive MVP.
-Burfict was ASU's first-team All-American since Terrell Suggs.
+Burfict was ASU's first first-team All-American since Terrell Suggs.

-With senior cornerback Omar Bolden out for the season to a knee injury, Burfict was expected to take over as the leader of the Sun Devils defense in 2011 but eventually had a rather inconsistent junior season.
+With senior cornerback Omar Bolden out for the season with a knee injury, Burfict was expected to take over as the leader of the Sun Devils defense in 2011 but eventually had a rather inconsistent junior season.
 He would finish the season with 69 total tackles, 7 tackles for a loss and 5 sacks.
-In his Arizona State career, Burfict recorded 22 personal fouls in 37 games.Burfict decided to forgo his senior year at Arizona State to pursue a career in the NFL.
+In his Arizona State career, Burfict recorded 22 personal fouls in 37 games.
+Burfict decided to forgo his senior year at Arizona State to pursue a career in the NFL.